PERM Labor Certification: Process, Timeline, How-to Apply, & Fees

 PERM Labor Certification Documentation

-• Local Labor Market Analysis (evidence that U.S. workers are incapable/ineligible of performing this employment).
+• Local Labor Market test (evidence that U.S. workers are unavailable, incapable, or ineligible to perform this role).

 • Approved Documented Evidence;